pickplugins/product-designer/readme.txt

 **Upload custom cliparts**
 Allow users to upload their own clipart so that users can design their products as they want.

+**Cliparts price**
+You can set custom price for each cliparts and different types of assets like text, qr code, barcode and text also.

 **Curve text**
 Displaying curve text on the product is fancy and our product designer allow users to editing curve text.